godaddy/react-img-carousel/README.md

 # react-img-carousel

-This component renders a carousel with support for lazy loading, autoplay, infinite scrolling, touch events and more.
+This component renders to a carousel with support for lazy loading, autoplay, infinite scrolling, touch events and more.

 Usage:
 ----------------